 - Fully integrated global economic model.
 Individual country models are fully linked through global assumptions about trade, exchange rates, competitiveness, capital markets, interest rates, commodity prices and internationally traded goods and services.

 - Extensive country coverage.
-A full 47 economies are examined in detail; the rest of the world economy is covered in six trading blocs so that global GDP and trade are fully modeled.
+The model has been expanded to cover 80 national economies in detail plus the Eurozone; the rest of the world economy is covered in six trading blocs so that global GDP and trade are fully modeled.

 - Monthly updates.
 Each month clients receive all the latest economic data and our baseline forecast.

 - 5-, 10- or 25-year baseline projections.
 Users can choose to receive medium- or long-term forecasts.

 - User-friendly software.
 You can change key economic variables to produce new forecasts or economic scenarios, add new variables and equations to the model or download data to spreadsheets and presentations.